Petros89/FDRNet/README.md

 ## Documentation
 - Code is the documentation of itself
-- Project report can be found at `Project.pdf` file

 ## Usage
 - Use `python3 main.py` to train your feedback discovery network.
-- A summary of the pipeline is given in `report.pdf`.
+- A full report of the pipeline is given in `Project-Report.pdf`.

 ## Demonstration
 The pipeline is demonstrated below.